- Cross-Network Events List

-A headset or headphones and a microphone are required when using Blackboard Collaborate, as feedback can occur when participants use their computer speakers for audio.
+A headset or headphones and a microphone are recommended when using Blackboard Collaborate, as feedback can occur when participants use their computer speakers for audio.
 Earbuds/headphones are required for all CIRTL courses.

 3. Webcam*: To take full advantage of Blackboard Collaborate's features, a webcam is recommended.
 Webcams are required for CIRTL Courses.